KIOI: K-101

-On December 1, 1968, KPEN changed its call letters to KIOI ("K-101"), considered an innovative matching of call letters to a dial position.
+On December 1, 1968, KPEN changed its callsign to KIOI ("K-101"), considered an innovative matching of call letters to a dial position.
 Eventually, the station added pop and rock music to its MOR playlist, to compete with upstart freeform rock stations KMPX and KSAN.
 Gabbert aggressively began promoting the station via outdoor advertising, which was a first for the market.
 "K-101" is likely the first station in the country to develop what is now called the adult contemporary format.
 Even though KIOI's programming was mainly focused on music, it also featured many popular on-air personalities over the years including Don Kelly, Bill Keffury, Hoyt Smith and Jeff Serr.

 By 1970, K-101 advertised itself as being at 101 on the FM dial and had the address of 1001 California Street, with zip code 94101.

 During the 1970s, Gabbert developed another lasting technological achievement as KIOI became the first station in the country to develop circular polarization, which was a key element to FM reception in automobiles, which used to be difficult.
-Gabbert also experimented with quadraphonic sound (in association with RKO General's KFMS-FM).
-By the mid-1970s, Gabbert purchased KSAY-AM, changing its call letters to KIQI.
+Gabbert also experimented with quadraphonic sound (in association with RKO General's KFMS).
+By the mid-1970s, Gabbert purchased KSAY, changing its call sign to KIQI.
 Originally programmed as an oldies station, by the end of the decade, it was flipped to a Spanish language format.

 In September 1980, Gabbert sold KIOI to Charter Company for $12.5 million, then the highest price paid for an FM station.
-He then purchased KEMO-TV (Channel 20) in San Francisco, changing the call letters to KTZO ("TV 20").
+He then purchased KEMO-TV (Channel 20) in San Francisco, changing the callsign to KTZO ("TV 20").
 Gabbert later returned to local radio when he purchased KHIT-FM, KOFY (1050 AM) and KDIA (1310 AM).
-KIOI was profitable, however, various management tweaked the format to compete with market leader KOIT at various times, leaning softer-AC, or would lean towards Hot AC, which they retained throughout the 80s.
-On February 8, 1996, sister station WYNY in New York simulcast KIOI for a day as part of a week-long stunt of simulcasting sister stations nationwide before flipping formats to rhythmic adult contemporary as WKTU.
+KIOI was profitable, however, various management tweaked the format to compete with market leader KOIT at various times, leaning softer-AC or towards hot AC, which they retained throughout the 80s.
+On February 8, 1996, sister station WYNY in New York City simulcast KIOI for a day as part of a week-long stunt of simulcasting sister stations nationwide before flipping formats to rhythmic adult contemporary as WKTU.